Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 We observe from Figure~\ref{fig-moduli}(b) that the $D_{2D}$ values are consistently higher for strain in the zigzag direction, than for the other direction.
 This is congruent with the fact that the graphene sheet is more resistant to stress along the zigzag direction.
-Since there are no bonds parallel to the direction of strain when forces are applied along the zigzag direction, the sheet can tolerate larger stresses.
-When stress is along the armchair direction, one third of all the bonds are parallel to the direction of strain, and hence these bonds exhibit maximal stretching in the sheet, leading to higher strain for the same stress, and hence the lower $D_{2D}$ values.
-This higher strain per stress due to the particular direction can be seen when comparing the panels of Figure~\ref{fig-stress-strain}, where the curves for stress in the armchair direction lie further to the right than when the stress is applied in the zigzag direction, i.e., indicating higher strains for similar stresses.
-Bonds that are not parallel to the direction of strain also stretch out, but due to their orientation, more stress is required to stretch them as significantly as the parallel bonds are stretched.
+When stress is along the armchair direction, one third of all the bonds are parallel to the direction of strain, and hence these bonds exhibit maximal stretching in the sheet.
+Taking into account the respecting angle deformations there is in general a higher strain for the same stress in this case as compared to loads along the zigzag direction.
+Considering that the Young modulus is almost the same in this two cases, this leads to lower $D_{2D}$ modulus (i.e. higher absolute values) for stresses in the armchair direction.
+The different strains for a given stress in the two perpendicular loading directions discussed here can be seen when comparing the panels of Figure~\ref{fig-stress-strain}, where the curves for stress in the armchair direction lie further to the right than when the stress is applied in the zigzag direction, i.e., indicating higher strains for the same stress.
 Regarding the temperature variation of $D_{2D}$, different trends are exhibited when the stress is along the zigzag or the armchair direction.
-A linear fitting of the $D_{2D}(T)$ data points results in a slope $+4.95\times 10^{-2}$ (N/m)/K for strain in the armchair direction and $-1.01 \times 10^{-2}$ (N/m)/K for strain in the zigzag direction.
-The value of $D_{2D}$ increases by $6.3\%$ (decreases by $1.4\%$) for strain in the armchair (zigzag) direction over the temperature range from 0~K to 700~K.
+A linear fitting of the $D_{2D}(T)$ data points results in a slope $+5.0\times 10^{-2}$ (N/m)/K for strain in the armchair direction and $-1.0 \times 10^{-2}$ (N/m)/K for strain in the zigzag direction.
+The value of $D_{2D}$ increases by $0.91\%/100$~K (decreases by $0.19\%/100$~K) for strain in the armchair (zigzag) direction over the temperature range from 0~K to 700~K.